-The MEA’s email discussion list provides a space for online conversation among members and friends of the Media Ecology Association, a not-for-profit organization dedicated to promoting the study, research, criticism, and application of media ecology in educational, industry, political, civic, social, cultural, and artistic contexts, and the open exchange of ideas, information, and research among the Association’s members and the larger community.
+The Media Ecology Association is a not-for-profit organization dedicated to promoting the study, research, criticism, and application of media ecology in educational, industry, political, civic, social, cultural, and artistic contexts, and the open exchange of ideas, information, and research among the Association’s members and the larger community.

-To subscribe to the MEA discussion list, visit http://lists.ibiblio.org/sympa/info/mea and click “Subscribe” on the left.
+To subscribe to the MEA discussion list, visit https://lists.ibiblio.org/sympa/info/mea and click “Subscribe” on the left.

-Once you’ve subscribed to the MEA discussion list following this procedure, you can send messages to the entire list by emailing firstname.lastname@example.org.
+Once you’ve subscribed to the MEA email discussion list following this procedure, you can send messages to the entire list by sending an email to firstname.lastname@example.org.

 Problems or questions related to list subscriptions?
 Contact us.

-Archives of the MEA discussion list, November 1, 2003–Present, are available to subscribers at http://lists.ibiblio.org/mailman/private/mea/.
+Archives of the MEA discussion list, November 1, 2003–Present, are available to subscribers.